-Tailwind tribes are similar to group boards.
+Tailwind Communities are similar to group boards.
 In my opinion, they’re even better!

-Each tribe is a community of pinners in a particular niche or with a shared purpose.
-For example, there are tribes for Etsy sellers, bloggers, and all types of online businesses.
+Each Community is a group of pinners in a particular niche or with a shared purpose.
+For example, there are Communities for Etsy sellers, bloggers, and all types of online businesses.

-You use tribes as you would use group boards: by sharing your own content so others can re-pin it.
-And, just like for group boards, there’s an expectation that you’ll reciprocate by sharing others’ content from the tribe.
+You use Communities as you would use group boards: by sharing your own content so others can re-pin it.
+And, just like for group boards, there’s an expectation that you’ll reciprocate by sharing others’ content from the Community.

 It’s a mutual partnership, and the concept works very well.
-Tribes are even better than group boards because it’s easier to tell if someone isn’t following the rules.
+Communities are even better than group boards because it’s easier to tell if someone isn’t following the rules.

-Plus, pins that are re-pinned through Tailwind tribes are considered ‘new’ pins, as if they have been saved from your website.
+Plus, pins that are re-pinned through Tailwind Communities are considered ‘new’ pins, as if they have been saved from your website.
 This tells Pinterest that your content is high quality and worth sharing.

-Another awesome perk of Tailwind tribes: if you create & share quality pins, power pinners might re-share them to their much larger audiences.
+Another awesome perk of Tailwind Communities: if you create & share quality pins, power pinners might re-share them to their much larger audiences.

 Even Tailwind’s own Pinterest account has shared my pins to their large audience: